Pine Street

 your fingers twitch.

-Hello, I say, Hey.
+Hello?
+I say, Hey?

 You look away.

-to end a story
+how to end a story

-the middle.
+cored at the middle.

-birdlike, your beard
+birdlike, your

-still brown.
+beard still brown.

 Jesus washed